 There are a number of different types of business insurance that can all help cover your restaurant or business in one-way or another.
 Property insurance is a type of insurance that can cover physical damages and losses to your business.
-But when property damage and losses happen to your business, restaurant owners are always curious what happens to the losses that add up because of the inability of the restaurant or business to operate as usual.
+But when property damage and losses happen to your business, medicine restaurant owners are always curious what happens to the losses that add up because of the inability of the restaurant or business to operate as usual.
 To help cover these losses, you will need business interruption insurance.

 What Does Business Interruption Insurance Cover?